Section | ||

 Color | Dark and pale brown. | |

 Others | Round and small fruit.
 Myrmecochorous type.
-In 2018, according to an experiment by Hiroki Nakanishi, the seeds did not scatter. | |
+In 2018, according to an experiment by Hiroki Nakanishi, the seeds did not scatter.
+It was considered to be a purely ant-dispersed plant. | |

 Characteristics of roots | The rhizome is thick.
 It is said that the rhizome collapses and grows crawling, and new seedlings are generated at the tip. | |